Political realignment

-Other political scientists and quantitative elections analysts reject realignment theory altogether, arguing that there are no long-term patterns.
+Other political scientists and quantitative elections analysts reject realignment theory altogether, arguing that no long-term patterns exist.
 Political scientist David R. Mayhew states, "Elections and their underlying causes are not usefully sortable into generation-long spans ...
 It is too slippery, too binary, too apocalyptic, and it has come to be too much of a dead end."
 Sean Trende, senior elections analyst at RealClearPolitics, also argues against the realignment theory and the "emerging Democratic majority" thesis proposed by journalist John Judis and political scientist Ruy Teixeira.
 In his 2012 book The Lost Majority, Trende states, "Almost none of the theories propounded by realignment theorists has endured the test of time...
 It turns out that finding a 'realigning' election is a lot like finding an image of Jesus in a grilled-cheese sandwich – if you stare long enough and hard enough, you will eventually find what you are looking for."
-In August 2013, Trende observed that U.S. presidential election results from 1880 through 2012 form a 0.96 correlation with the expected sets of outcomes (i.e. events) in the binomial distribution of a fair coin flip experiment.
-In May 2015, statistician and FiveThirtyEight editor-in-chief Nate Silver argued against a blue wall Electoral College advantage for the Democratic Party in the 2016 U.S. presidential election, and in post-election analysis, Silver cited Trende in noting that "there are few if any permanent majorities" and both Silver and Trende argued that the "emerging Democratic majority" thesis led most news coverage and commentary preceding the election to overstate Hillary Clinton's chances of being elected.
+In August 2013, Trende observed that U.S. presidential election results from 1880 through 2012 show a 0.96 correlation with the expected outcomes (i.e. events) in the binomial distribution of a fair coin flip experiment.
+In May 2015, statistician and FiveThirtyEight editor-in-chief Nate Silver argued against a blue-wall Electoral College advantage for the Democratic Party in the 2016 U.S. presidential election.
+In post-election analysis, Silver cited Trende, noting that "there are few, if any, permanent majorities," and both Silver and Trende argued that the "emerging Democratic majority" thesis led most pre-election news coverage and commentary to overstate Hillary Clinton's chances of being elected.